Global bifurcation for monotone fronts of elliptic equations: Introduction

 In Proposition~\ref{essential spec proposition}, we prove that the spectral assumption \eqref{spectral assumption} is equivalent to the essential spectrum of $\limL_\pm$ being properly contained in the left complex half-plane $\mathbb{C}_-$.
 Thus both the upstream and downstream states are spectrally stable as steady state solutions of \eqref{dynamic reaction diffusion eq}.

 As this reasoning shows, for reaction-diffusion equations of the form \eqref{reaction diffusion eq}, our theory is tailored to so-called \emph{bistable} or \emph{Allen--Cahn-type nonlinearities}.
 They are referred to as ``Type C'' by Berestycki and Nirenberg \cite{berestycki1992travelling}, who also impose \eqref{spectral assumption} in several of their results regarding this case.
 By exploiting more fully the structure of the equation --- especially the damping effect of the first-order term --- they are able to treat other classes of nonlinearity as well.
 However, these arguments will not hold in the general context of \eqref{fully nonlinear elliptic pde}.
 Indeed, one cannot expect monotonicity to persist without \eqref{spectral assumption}.
+We note that the first-order term in \eqref{reaction diffusion eq} plays a similarly important role in the existence and multiplicity results of Bakker, van den Berg, and Vandervorst~\cite{bakker2018homology}, which are based on topological methods from dynamical systems.